 Air pollution may be caused by emission from the combustion of fuel wood.
-The main pollutants of concern are carbon dioxide, carbon monoxide, Sulphur dioxide, nitrogen oxides, hydrocarbons, dust, fly ash, and particulate matter, which are produced during combustion.
+The main pollutants of concern are carbon dioxide, carbon monoxide.
+Sulphur dioxide. nitrogen oxides, hydrocarbons, dust, fly ash, and particulate matter, which produced are during combustion.
 Indoor pollution may lead to negative impact to occupants and exposed workers.